-CPSY 598 Topics in Applied Ecopsychology
+ECOT 598 Topics in Ecotherapy and Applied Ecopsychology

 Content: This course provides an opportunity for students to do in-depth exploration of specialized topics or practices related to ecopsychology and to gain experience in various roles such as counselor, therapist, educator, activist, consultant, or researcher.
 Course focus and format varies given year and instructor.
-Topics have included children and nature, environmental advocacy, writing workshop, and horticultural therapy.
-Prerequisites: None.
+Topics have included human animal bond, environmental justice, and creative interventions.